 Can guinea pigs eat limes?
 Guinea pigs can’t eat limes.
 This fruit is acidic, but it has some sugar.
 Because of these things, lime can’t be given to guinea pigs.
 The digestive tract of cavies is not meant for digesting lots of sugars.
 Also, the stomach of guinea pigs might become upset from the high acidity of this fruit.

 Maybe our guinea pigs don’t drink Mojitos, but this doesn’t mean they shouldn’t try lime!
-Even if the cavy doesn’t like the taste, at least it would try it and there is no harm in that.
-However, if you decide to feed your guinea pig lime just for the taste, you should see more details them in the sections below.
+Even if the cavy does not like the taste, there is no harm in giving it a try.

-- Energy – lime has carbs and proteins, which are the main sources of energy.
+- Energy – Lime has carbs and proteins, which are the main sources of energy.
 When the cavy gets the needed carbs, it will have the energy right away.
 From the proteins, the guinea pig will have energy that lasts long after the digestion is over.

-- Antioxidants – vitamin A in lime has many functions.
-Primarily, it is an antioxidant and the job of antioxidants is to protect the body from diseases and from free radical damage.
+- Antioxidants – Vitamin A in lime has many functions.
+Primarily, it is an antioxidant.
+Its job is to protect the body from diseases and from free radical damage.

-- Prevention from scurvy – the best thing about limes is that they have lots of vitamin C. Guinea pigs can’t produce this vitamin themselves, so fruits or veggies that have vitamin C are the best things you can feed your furry pet with.
+- Prevention from scurvy – The best thing about limes is that they have lots of vitamin C. Guinea pigs can’t produce this vitamin themselves, so fruits or veggies that have vitamin C are the best things you can feed your furry pet with.

-- Prevention of muscle aches and electrolyte balance – limes have potassium and this mineral brings lots of benefits.
+- Prevention of muscle aches and electrolyte balance – Limes have potassium.
 Primarily, it soothes aching muscles.
-This means all muscles will be relieved from aches.
+This means all muscles (including heart muscle) will be relieved from aches.